I actually think Trump versus Fox News, at least the incarnation of last week is over.

 She showed up.

-She showed up because I had to pay for her to get there and to donate to her charity.
+She showed up because I had to pay for her to get there.

-And she was there, and her husband showed up at the reception.
+And she was there and her husband showed up at the reception.

 Well, the communications director for Hillary Clinton's presidential campaign said that Trump likely hurt Hillary's feelings during that debate.

-It hurt her feelings, I'm sure, to hear him suggest that she that he that he didn't want her there for her company, Paul Mary told reporters, Clinton campaign headquarters in Brooklyn.
+It hurt her feelings, I'm sure, to hear him suggest that he didn't want her there for her company.

 By the way, you know, Dawn just reminded me of something.

-I and I this is true.
+I, and this is true.

 Remember the All-American First Cavalry Amazon Battalion?

-You people that have not been the wifers of this program way back, this is during the first Bush presidency, Bush 41, and there was a dictator in Panama by the name of Manuel Noriegan.
+You people that have not been the lifers of this program, way back, this is during the first Bush presidency, Bush 41.

 He went into hiding, and we couldn't find him anywhere.

-And about that time I came across something I didn't know.
+And about that time, I came across something I didn't know.

 And I'm not afraid to admit when I don't know things.